 Brioche: The Buttery Classic

-• Why Brioche is a Popular Choice
+- Why Brioche is a Popular Choice

 Brioche has a rich, buttery flavor and a tender, slightly dense crumb.
 This balance allows it to soak up the custard without becoming too soggy or falling apart.
-Plus, its subtle sweetness pairs beautifully with both sweet toppings—like syrup and fruit—and savory variations.
+Plus, its subtle sweetness pairs beautifully with both sweet toppings—like syrup and fruit—and savory variations. - Flavor Profile and Texture of Brioche

-Brioche is soft yet sturdy, giving your French toast a melt-in-the-mouth texture while maintaining enough structure to hold its shape during cooking.
+Brioche is soft yet sturdy, giving your French toast a melt-in-the-mouth texture while maintaining enough structure to hold its shape during cooking. - Tips for Making Brioche French Toast

-• Use slightly stale brioche to maximize absorbency.
+For the best results:- Use slightly stale brioche to maximize absorbency.

-• Slice it about 1 inch thick for the perfect custard-to-bread ratio.
+- Slice it about 1 inch thick for the perfect custard-to-bread ratio.

 If you’re looking for a luxurious, dessert-like French toast, brioche is your best bet.